Why are many businesses instilling a DevOps culture into their organization?

-In the case of P02, we observe that its $\alphabin$ values are consistently below the threshold $0.667$ (but increasing from iteration 1 to iteration 2).
-This evidences that, despite that the agreement of the judges is clearly better than chance, the limits of this domain are not well-defined.
-Indeed, this domain measures the needs of the analyzed companies of `higher quality' in several aspects of their development and operational cycle, which is intrinsically a very vague concept that opens the door to several interpretations from the judges.
-For this reason, in order to clarify the limits and applicability of this domain, future research is needed for proposing quantitative metrics of quality.
+In the case of P02, we observe that its $\alphabin$ values are consistently below the threshold of $0.667$ (but they increase from iteration 1 to iteration 2).
+This evidences indicates that although the agreement of the judges is clearly better than chance, the limits of this domain are not well defined.
+Indeed, this domain measures the analyzed companies’ needs for `higher quality' in several aspects of their development and operational cycle, which is intrinsically a very vague concept that opens the door to several interpretations from the judges.
+For this reason, to clarify the limits and applicability of this domain, future research is needed to propose quantitative metrics of quality.

-Finally, the case of P07 is very special since it dramatically decreases from iteration 1 to iteration 2 (where it is actually negative).
-The point is that, as shown in Figure \ref{fig:P07Binary} in fact, in iteration 2 there is only one evaluation from one of the judges that assigns this semantic domain, in contrast with the 15 evaluations obtained in iteration 1.
-For this reason, there are not enough data for evaluating this domain in iteration 2 and, thus, this result can be attributed to statistical outliers.
+Finally, the case of P07 is special since the value dramatically decreases from iteration 1 to iteration 2 (where it is actually negative).
+The point is that, as shown in Figure \ref{fig:P07Binary}, in iteration 2, there is only one evaluation from one of the judges that assigns this semantic domain, in contrast with the 17 evaluations obtained in iteration 1.
+For this reason, there are not enough data for evaluating this domain in iteration 2, and thus, this result can be attributed to statistical outliers.